LLLLLH76/Cilff-problem/README.md

 ## How to run

 - Set the `mode` in `main` as `Qlearning_Sarsa_comparison / Nstep_Sarsa / Sarsa_Lambda` ro run different tasks.
-- Set `episode_num` 与 `rounds` in line 189, 190 to determine the number of episodes and iterations.
+- Set `episode_num` and `rounds` in line 189, 190 to determine the number of episodes and iterations.

 ## Results